 Service operations managers are responsible for overseeing all aspects of service-oriented businesses.
 Typical duties of a service operations manager include hiring, training, and managing employees, developing and approving organizational policies and budgets, and managing all aspects of marketing.
 Additional duties include ensuring the successful and effective management of productivity, labor and quality control, communicating job expectations, and planning and reviewing compensation actions.
 Service operations managers are also expected to analyze space and employee requirements and process workflow, and to ensure that a safe and healthy work environment is maintained.

-As far as similarities go, this is where it ends because a customer service manager responsibility requires skills such as "strong customer service," "service desk," "customer service reps," and "customer inquiries."
+While similarities exist, there are also some differences between customer service managers and service operations manager.
+For instance, customer service manager responsibilities require skills such as "strong customer service," "service desk," "customer service reps," and "customer inquiries."
 Whereas a service operations manager is skilled in "patients," "related training," "service operations," and "project management."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

 On average, service operations managers reach higher levels of education than customer service managers.
 Service operations managers are 5.5% more likely to earn a Master's Degree and 0.0% more likely to graduate with a Doctoral Degree.